 Meanwhile, the 35mm prime (presumably f/1.2) will be a highly sought-after combination with the 85mm f/1.2 S for wedding photographers and others who work in low-light conditions.
 The mystery 135mm lens is likely to fall under the same umbrella, too.

-Meanwhile, the 70-180mm will highly likely be an f/2.8 lens, completing Nikon’s “cheaper” f/2.8 trio of rebranded Tamron lenses.
-I had hoped instead for a lightweight telephoto zoom option, which is still somehow missing from Nikon’s native lineup after all these years (aside from the 24-200mm f/4-6.3, which is a surprisingly good lens for a superzoom, but is still a superzoom).
+As for the 70-180mm, it will likely be an f/2.8 lens, completing Nikon’s cheaper trio of rebranded Tamron f/2.8 lenses.
+I had hoped instead for a lightweight telephoto zoom option, which is still somehow missing from Nikon’s native lineup after all these years (aside from the 24-200mm f/4-6.3, which is a good lens for a superzoom, but is still a superzoom).

 Third Party Lenses

-At the moment, there are a ton of third-party lenses for the Nikon Z system, but almost all of them are manual-focus only.
+Already, there are well over 100 third-party lenses for the Nikon Z system, but almost all of them are manual-focus only.
 While there’s nothing wrong with manual focus lenses, they don’t have as wide of an appeal as autofocus lenses.

 Some of the key third-party autofocus lenses available for the Nikon Z system are as follows: